Skip to main content

 A NestJS module to effortlessly expose tools, resources, and prompts for AI, from your NestJS applications using the Model Context Protocol (MCP).

-@rekog/mcp-nest handles the complexity of setting up MCP servers.
-You define tools, resources, and prompts in a way that's familiar in NestJS and leverage the full power of dependency injection to utilize your existing services.
+With @rekog/mcp-nest you define tools, resources, and prompts in a way that's familiar in NestJS and leverage the full power of dependency injection to utilize your existing codebase in building complex enterprise ready MCP servers.

 Features